-I have become completely fixated on the concept of treating Christian evangelism as if it were a political campaign, featuring Jesus as the dominant and exalted candidate for the highest office in the land, and his gospel as the perfect campaign brochure.
+I am fascinated with the concept of treating Christian evangelism as if it was a political campaign, featuring Jesus as the dominant and exalted candidate for the highest office in the land, and his gospel as the perfect campaign brochure.
 The idea has taken hold of me.

-I am equally fascinated by Jesus’ many remarks, found in the gospels, concerning the topic of agriculture.
-There are in fact many parallels between his treatment of farming and our understanding of politics.
-Most Christians would agree that when Jesus spoke of seedtime and harvest, sowing and reaping, weeding, watering, and pruning, he was referring to what he saw as his universal appeal to all the nations of the world.
+I am equally intrigued by Jesus’ many remarks, found in the gospels, concerning the topic of agriculture.
+There are many parallels between his treatment of farming and our understanding of political campaigning.
+Most Christians would agree that when Jesus spoke of seedtime and harvest, sowing and reaping, weeding, watering, and pruning, he was referring to what he saw as an organic process by which his kingdom would grow and spread to all the nations of the world.

-So what is this “seed” that he often referred to?
 Jesus, the master gardener, said, “Once there was a man who went out to sow seed…”(Luke 8:5).
-When his friends questioned him about this story, his answer was, “The seed is the word of God.”
+When his friends questioned him about this story, his comment was, “The seed is the word of God.”
 (Luke 8:11)